École Biblique

 École biblique et archéologique française de Jérusalem, commonly known as École Biblique, is a French academic establishment in Jerusalem specializing in archaeology and Biblical exegesis.
+It is housed by the Saint-Étienne priory.
+Associated with the Order of Preachers (Dominicans), it is one of two major Roman Catholic biblical academies in Jerusalem, along with the Studium Biblicum Franciscanum.

 History

 Foundation

 The school was founded in 1890 under the name École pratique d’études bibliques by Marie-Joseph Lagrange, a Dominican priest.
 Its studies were officially sanctioned by Pope Leo XIII in his papal encyclical Providentissimus Deus in 1893.

 Modernist crisis

 The election of Pope Pius X in 1903 saw the beginning of a conservative reaction against perceived "Modernists" inside the Catholic Church.
-Père Lagrange, like other scholars involved in the 19th-century renaissance of biblical studies, was suspected of being a Modernist.
+Lagrange, like other scholars involved in the 19th-century renaissance of biblical studies, was suspected of being a Modernist.
 The historical-critical method was considered suspect by the Vatican.
-His 1904 book, The Historical Method, drew criticism.
+Lagrange's 1904 book, The Historical Method, drew criticism.
 In 1905, the Pontifical Biblical Commission issued a caution about two of his methodological principles.

 The situation worsened with the enactment of the papal decree Lamentabili sane exitu and the papal encyclical Pascendi Dominici gregis by Pius X in 1907, both of which condemned Modernism as heretical.
 In 1909, conflict between the Dominicans and the Jesuits, common at the time, resulted in the Pope's creation of the Pontifical Biblical Institute, as a Jesuit rival to the school.
 In 1912 Lagrange was given an order of silence for the Revue Biblique to cease publication and to return to France.
 The École itself was closed for a year, but was then re-opened by the new Pope Benedict XV and Lagrange was allowed to return to Jerusalem continue its work.